Skin cancer is now the most commonly diagnosed cancer in the United States and much of the world.

 Do Omega-6 Vegetable Oils Raise Melanoma Risk?

-Despite their “heart healthy” marketing slogan, refined vegetable oils are not good for our body.
+Despite their “heart healthy” marketing slogan, refined vegetable oils may not be as healthy as advertised.

-On the downside, there is also evidence showing omega-6 vegetable oils make our skin more susceptible to UV damage from the sun (16).
+On the downside, there is evidence from animal studies showing that omega-6 vegetable oils make the skin more susceptible to UV damage from the sun (16).

-It’s important to realize that the modern diet has a huge effect on these issues.
+It’s important to realize the size of the impact our modern diet may have on these issues.

-To begin with, throughout most of human history the omega 3:6 ratio was 1:1.
+To begin with, throughout most of human history, the omega 6:3 ratio was 1:1.

 Shockingly, the average Western diet is now somewhere between 10:1 and 25:1 for omega-6 (19).